Evista Side Effects

 Raloxifene should be discontinued at least 72 hours prior to and during periods of immobilization.
 Therapy should be resumed only after the patient is fully ambulatory.
 Patients should be advised to avoid prolonged restrictions of movement during travel.
-The use of raloxifene (the active ingredient contained in Evista) in women predisposed to thromboembolic disease, such as women with congestive heart failure and malignancy, should be carefully considered.
+The use of raloxifene in women predisposed to thromboembolic disease, such as women with congestive heart failure and malignancy, should be carefully considered.

-A large (7,705 women), 3.3 year study reported raloxifene was associated with an increased risk for venous thromboembolism (relative risk 2.1, 95% confidence interval 1.2-3.8)
+A large (7,705 women), 3.3 year study reported raloxifene was associated with an increased risk for venous thromboembolism (relative risk 2.1, 95% confidence interval 1.2-3.8)[Ref]

 Genitourinary side effects have included vaginal bleeding (6% versus HRT 64%), vaginitis (4%), UTI (4%), cystitis (3%), leukorrhea (3%), endometrial disorder (uterine-related) (3%), and breast pain (4% versus HRT 38%).

-Endometrial proliferation or an increased risk of breast cancer has not been reported with raloxifene (the active ingredient contained in Evista)
+Endometrial proliferation or an increased risk of breast cancer has not been reported with raloxifene (the active ingredient contained in Evista) [Ref]

 Metabolic effects of raloxifene (the active ingredient contained in Evista) therapy have resulted in a less positive effect on lipids than conjugated estrogen.
 High density lipoprotein (HDL) is increased 15% (versus 33% with estrogen).
 Lipoprotein (a) is decreased 7% (versus 19% with estrogen).
 Low density lipoprotein (LDL) is decreased 12% (versus 14% with estrogen.

-Limited clinical data suggest that women with a history of marked hypertriglyceridemia (>5.6 mmol/L or >500 mg/dL) in response to treatment with oral estrogen or estrogen plus progestin may develop increased levels of triglycerides when treated with raloxifene.
+Limited clinical data suggest that women with a history of marked hypertriglyceridemia (>5.6 mmol/L or >500 mg/dL) in response to treatment with oral estrogen or estrogen plus progestin may develop increased levels of triglycerides when treated with raloxifene.[Ref]

-Metabolic side effects have included weight gain (9%) and peripheral edema (3%).
+Metabolic side effects have included weight gain (9%) and peripheral edema (3%).[Ref]

-Nervous system side effects have included depression (6%), insomnia (6%) and fever (3%), hot flashes (25% to 29% versus HRT 3% and placebo 18%), and migraine headaches (2%).
+Nervous system side effects have included depression (6%), insomnia (6%) and fever (3%), hot flashes (25% to 29% versus HRT 3% and placebo 18%), and migraine headaches (2%).[Ref]

-Ocular side effects have included very rare reports of retinal vein occlusion.
+Ocular side effects have included very rare reports of retinal vein occlusion.[Ref]

-More Evista resources
+More about Evista (raloxifene)

-Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date, and complete, but no guarantee is made to that effect.
+Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
-This information does not endorse drugs, diagnose patients, or recommend therapy.
-This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
-The absence of a warning for a given drug or drug combination in no way should be construed to indicate that the drug of drug combination is safe, effective, or appropriate for any given patient.
-Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of information provided.
+This material does not endorse drugs, diagnose patients, or recommend therapy.
+This information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
+The absence of a warning for a given drug or combination thereof in no way should be construed to indicate safety, effectiveness, or appropriateness for any given patient.
+Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of materials provided.
 The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
-If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.
+If you have questions about the substances you are taking, check with your doctor, nurse, or pharmacist.